1adrianb/pytorch-estimate-flops/README.md

     CustomLayer()
 )

-# Count the number of FLOPs
+# Count the number of FLOPs, jit mode:
 count_ops(net, inp, ignore_layers=['CustomLayer'])

+# Note: if you are using python 1.8 or newer with fx instead of jit, the naming convention changed.
+As such, you will have to pass ['_2_conv1']
+# Please check your model definition to account for this.
+# Count the number of FLOPs, fx mode:
+count_ops(net, inp, ignore_layers=['_2_conv1'])

 ```